 What is Data Lifecycle Management?

-Data lifecycle management is described as management of data as it moves across different phases of its lifecycle from the time of its creation to its final disposal.
-Data lifecycle moves across different stages including its creation, storage, usage, retention and destruction.
-Each stage of data lifecycle management has its own set of protocols that defines its privacy, protection and compliance.
+Data lifecycle management is described as the management of data as it moves across different phases of its lifecycle from the time of its creation to its final disposal.
+The data lifecycle moves across different stages including its creation, storage, usage, retention, and destruction.
+Each stage of data lifecycle management has its own set of protocols that defines its privacy, protection, and compliance.

 Stage1: Data Creation

-The first stage of data lifecycle management is creation of data.
+The first stage of data lifecycle management is the creation of data.
 It is created through multiple sources and means within an organization and accumulates over time.
-Data can also be captured from multiple devices involved in running various processes of the organization across departments like Customer Service, Sales, Accounts, Purchase, and Partners etc. It can also be sourced from third-party.
+Data can also be captured from multiple devices involved in running various processes of the organization across departments like Customer Service, Sales, Accounts, Purchases, Partners, etc. It can also be sourced from a third party.

 Stage 2: Data Storage

-The next stage of data lifecycle management is 'Storage' that is critical for any organization from data privacy, security and compliance standpoint.
-Adequate measures must be taken to prevent any data leakage or loss while storing data either internally or on cloud.
-Data Remediation Process is a part of the 'Storage Stage' in Data Lifecycle Management and demands data segmentation, classification, migration and handling of information securely throughout its lifecycle
+The next stage of data lifecycle management is 'Storage' which is critical for any organization from a data privacy, security, and compliance standpoint.
+Adequate measures must be taken to prevent any data leakage or loss while storing data either internally or on the cloud.
+The data Remediation Process is a part of the 'Storage Stage' in Data Lifecycle Management and demands data segmentation, classification, migration, and handling of information securely throughout its lifecycle

 Stage 3: Data Usage

-This is the most important stage in data lifecycle management as the data is analyzed and processed to support various business critical activities.
-Data at this stage help businesses make informed-decisions.
-Use of appropriate automated software to handle data usage is advisable when processing bulk customer, employee, investor and shareholder's data in order to have traceable records for meeting compliance.
+This is the most important stage in data lifecycle management as the data is analyzed and processed to support various business-critical activities.
+Data at this stage help businesses make informed decisions.
+The use of appropriate automated software to handle data usage is advisable when processing bulk customer, employee, investor, and shareholder data in order to have traceable records for meeting compliance.

 Stage 4: Archival

 Data archival ensures that data can be retained and retrieved when needed.
 The archived data is stored away from the active environment without any maintenance.
-Although, seemingly not important in the present context, an archive becomes critical when even a mundane data becomes necessary for mission critical tasks.
+Although seemingly not important in the present context, an archive becomes critical when even mundane data becomes necessary for mission-critical tasks.
 Any lapse in the security of the data stored in the archives can be disastrous if it is hacked or misused leading to data theft and breach.

 Stage 5: Destruction

-With accumulation of data and growing need of advanced technology, storage needs to be upgraded.
-Post upgrade, old servers need to be dismantled and erased securely using the right data sanitization and destruction tool to get rid of very bit of information.
+With the accumulation of data and the growing need for advanced technology, storage needs to be upgraded.
+Post upgrade, old servers need to be dismantled and erased securely using the right data sanitization and destruction tool to get rid of every bit of information.
 Moreover, businesses also destroy data that is either redundant or that has reached its end-of-life.
 Defining a data destruction policy is advisable for an organization to handle its IT Asset disposition effectively.

 Data Erasure: An Essential Component in Data Lifecycle Management